How to Propose a Special Issue for the Artificial Intelligence Journal:

-AIJ welcomes proposals for special issues of the journal.
-This page is intended to help those who are interested in proposing special issues of the AI journal
+The following instructions are intended to help those who are interested in proposing special issues of the AI journal.

 - Purpose.
-Special issues are intended to introduce readers to an area of AI that has not received sufficient attention through regular submissions, either because little work has been published in it yet, or substantial new developments make it worthy of attention.
+Special issues are intended to introduce readers to an area of AI that has not received sufficient attention through regular submissions, either because little work has been published in this area yet, or substantial new developments make it worthy of attention.
 Issues on the same topic should not have been published in AIJ or other major journals in the last two years.
 Proposals to publish the papers from a workshop or conference will not be considered, although the holding of a workshop could be the impetus for a special issue with broader participation.
+Special issues should only be proposed by recognised experts in the area.

 - Proposal.
-Special issue proposals should be submitted to the Editors in Chief (EICs) and contain
+Special issue proposals should be submitted to the Editors in Chiefs (EICs) and contain

 - title of the proposed issue